Everything You Need to Know on Your Headphone-Buying Journey

-How often do you evaluate your headphones?
-Is there a better fit for your noggin?
+When was the last time you evaluated your current headphones?
+Is there a better fit for your noggin or your ears?
 Have you ever wondered how other headphone styles could complement your lifestyle?
-Is your current headphone or earbud the right pair for you?
+Are you using cheap earbuds but thinking there is something better?

 Earbuds are just tiny speakers sprouting out of our ears like Q-tips, sticking out of the sides of our heads.
 When connected to our smart devices, they help us manage our daily lives by keeping us informed with the comings-and-goings from our social media, news, text messages and humdrum notifications pinging the plethora of screens we own.

-These days, earbuds are smart devices too.
-They’re too busy processing other important tasks, and distracting us away from great-sounding music, end-game results and that deeply satisfying escapism which can also be a form of meditation.
+These days, earbuds are smart devices, too.
+They’re too busy processing other important tasks and distracting us away from great-sounding music, end-game results and that deeply satisfying escapism which can also be a form of meditation.
 It’s finally time to focus on the sound quality and ignore most of the bells and whistles.

 - Don’t judge a headphone based on how it looks.

 - Focus on sound quality; ignore the bells and whistles you don’t need.

 - Price matters - when it comes to great sound, headphone brands spend their research and development dollars on designs that fit comfortably, and present sound to users, brilliantly.
 Spend your hard-earned money on headphones made by higher quality brands.